mrudang-vora/FocusStreak/README.md

 - 🚫 Stop Distractions: Block distractions (like social media and other custom websites) during deep work sessions.
 - 🎥 YouTube Integration: Immerse into a personalized and motivating work environment by integrating your YouTube playlists.

-With FocusStreak, it's not just about focus; it's about crafting a streak of success that knows no bounds.
+With FocusStreak, it's not just about focus; it's about crafting a streak of consistent success that knows no bounds.

-# Our Motto:
-"Focus Daily, Thrive Endlessly: Elevate Yourself, One Percent at a Time."